 - The complementarity of the selected profiles and research themes

 The FINA recognizes the quality and relevance of the work carried out by the laureate.
-It consists of scientific mobility in the Auvergne-Rhône-Alpes region (Lyon and Clermont-Ferrand), a rising location for the circular economy in France.
-The objective of this scientific mobility is to enable the Nordic laureates/researchers to visit the French laboratories in their field of expertise and to meet and develop scientific cooperation with their French counterparts.
-The visit will take place in autumn 2023.
+It consists of scientific mobility in the Normandy region (Caen and Rouen) and Paris.
+The objective is to enable the laureates to network with colleagues in France by visiting French laboratories, meeting and developing scientific cooperation with their French counterparts.
+The visit will take place in September 2024.

-- First week of May 2023: Announcement of the laureates,
+- End of May: Announcement of the laureates,